ibm-cloud-security/app-identity-and-access-adapter/tests/README.md

 #### Building the adapter config

-To implement an adapter for the updated template, will need to updates its configuration.
+To implement an adapter for the updated template, you will need to updates its configuration.

 Modify the file `github.com/ibm-cloud-security/policy-enforcer-mixer-adapter/config/adapter/config.proto` with the following content: